revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

-**Ans:**  Bitwise operators first converts the integer to binary and then performs bit-by-bit operations on it.
+- Bitwise operators first converts the integer to binary and then performs bit-by-bit operations on it.
 The final result is returned in decimal format.
 In python, there are 6 Bitwise operators:
 - '&' - Bitwise AND
 - '|' - Bitwise OR